kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 let animator = UIDynamicAnimator(referenceView: view)
 ```

 `UIDynamicAnimator` is where all the physics voodoo happens.
 A dynamic animator is an intermediary between your dynamic items (UIView subviews in this case), the dynamic behaviors you create and the iOS physics engine.
 It provides a context for the animations to be calculated before being rendered.
 Dynamic Behaviors encapsulate the physics for a particular desired effect like gravity, attraction, bounce, etc. Dynamic animators keep track of where all of your items are during the animation process.
-The `referenceView` we passed in is the canvas where all the animation takes place.
-All of the views we animate must be a subview of the reference view.
+The `referenceView` you passed in is the canvas where all the animation takes place.
+All of the views you animate must be a subview of the reference view.

 ### Your First Behavior

-`UIDynamicBehavior` is the base class that describes an effect to one or more dynamic items (your subviews) and how they take part in the 2D animation you are trying to achieve.
-There are a bunch of behaviors that Apple provides but the easiest one to start with is UIGravityBehavior.
+`UIDynamicBehavior` is the base class that describes an effect for one or more dynamic items (your subviews) and how they take part in the 2D animation you are trying to achieve.
+There are a bunch of behaviors that Apple provides but the easiest one to start with is `UIGravityBehavior`.
 Developers are like cats - they like to see things fall.

 ```swift
 animator.addBehavior(UIGravityBehavior(items: [subView2]))
 ```

 This adds a basic gravity behavior to the orange block.
 See it fall off the screen in the Assistant Editor?
 That took two lines of code.
 You should be feeling amazed and empowered right now.
-Lets make the box stop at the bottom of the screen.
+Now you'll make the box stop at the bottom of the screen.

 ```swift
 let boundaryCollision = UICollisionBehavior(items: [subView, subView2])